The "One-Bite" Rule for Dogs

 The number of dogs across the United States is remarkably high, which has led to a rise in the number of dog bite cases.
 Therefore as a dog owner, the one challenge you should always stay prepared to face is a dog bite claim.
 In most states, a dog bite is regarded as negligence on the part of the dog owner.
 Whether the dog owner knew their dog's actions or not is usually not a matter of concern to the adjudicating authorities.
 The law applied regardless of the dog owner's actions is known as the strict liability principle.

 The strict liability principle is not applied across all states.
 Suppose you are looking to understand the laws applicable in your state.
-In that case, it is essential to book a consultation with our personal injury lawyer Los Angeles for legal advice and further deliberations on your case.
+In that case, it is essential to book a consultation for legal advice and further deliberations on your case.
 The legal standing on what laws are applied in the absence of strict liability law on dog bites is that the victims or affected parties can rely on the one-bite rule.

 What does the “One-Bite” Rule Entail?

 The "one-bite" rule is a common law principle that is distinct from the strict liability principle.
 In the case of the "one-bite" rule, the owners of a dog are deemed negligent and liable for injuries sustained by a dog bite victim only when the owner is aware of their dog's vicious nature.
 Suppose you are looking to understand the extent to which the "one-bite" rule is applicable, our personal injury lawyer in Los Angeles is always ready and willing to accord you the guidance that you require.

 Determining the viscous nature of your dog?